Managing in the Global Digital Economy

 Companies like Uber, Tinder, Amazon and Airbnb have transformed the digital economy on an international level.
 What strategies did these platforms adopt, and how were they able to scale globally?
 How have retailers and news publications changed their business models to keep pace with digital and mobile trends?

 Managing in the Global Digital Economy will help you understand digital platforms and their network effects at the local, national and global levels.
 Mauro Guillén, professor of international management, uses real-world examples to illustrate how you can take advantage of new technology and adopt competitive omnichannel strategies for your business.
 You’ll also learn about international expansion considerations and the impact of regulations.

-By the end of this course, you’ll have a sharper sense of digital innovation and be able to approach global management from a more informed, digitally-savvy point of view.
+By the end of the global digital marketing course, you’ll have a sharper sense of digital innovation and be able to approach global management from a more informed, digitally-savvy point of view.

 Why Study the Global Digital Economy?